windmill-labs/windmilldocs/docs/getting_started/7_apps_quickstart/index.md

 ### Empower components with scripts

 The beauty of Windmill App editor is the integrations of scripts & workflows to components.
 On the bottom of the app editor, you can find the **[Runnable](https://docs.windmill.dev/docs/apps/app-runnable)** editor.
-It allows you to create, edit or manage the scripts or flows linked to components (Runnables), and background scripts.
+It allows you to create, edit or manage the scripts or flows linked to components (Runnables), and background runnables.

 ![Runnable editor](./apps_runnables.png)